Wayne Cashman: Early career (1962-68)

-Cashman played his entire NHL career with the Boston Bruins (1964–65, 1967–83).
+Boston Bruins career (1968-1983)

+For the start of the 1968-69 season, Cashman played 21 games for the Bruins' AHL affiliate the Hershey Bears.
+Following his brief stint with the Bears he was then called up to the Bruins where he would score his first NHL goal on November 6, 1968, in Boston's 7-1 home victory over the Philadelphia Flyers.
+He would finish out the rest of the season with the Bruins playing 51 games, scoring 8 goals and 23 assists.
+From here, Cashman would play his entire NHL career with the Boston Bruins (1964–65, 1967–83).
 His jersey number was 12.

 He was a hard-grinding left winger on the era's most formidable forward line with centre Phil Esposito and right wing Ken Hodge.
 His role was to get into the corners and battle for loose pucks, and feed them to Esposito or Hodge.
 He was also a tenacious forechecker and served as an enforcer to protect Esposito and Orr.
 Esposito has regarded Cashman as underrated and not receiving sufficient credit, saying, "Wayne was the digger.
 He was the heart and soul of our line.
 Without a doubt."
 This has led to him being described as the perfect teammate being and one of the best cornermen in the history of the NHL.
-Bobby Orr later stated “If you needed him to do something for your team, he could play anywhere you wanted.
+Bobby Orr later stated "If you needed him to do something for your team, he could play anywhere you wanted."

-Cashman scored his first NHL goal on November 6, 1968 in Boston's 7-1 home victory over the Philadelphia Flyers.

-Throughout his career Cashman embodied the Bruins style of grit and determination.
+Throughout his career, Cashman embodied the Bruins style of grit and determination.
 Not being afraid to get into the dirty areas and dig hard along the boards.
-This led to him becoming favorite among Bruins fans as he developed the nickname ‘Cash’, from his fellow teammates and Bruins fans alike.
-Throughout his career he also developed a reputation to as a clutch player for the team during the postseason.
-Also becoming a established leader for team as his career went on.
+This led to him becoming a favorite among Bruins fans as he developed the nickname 'Cash', from his fellow teammates and Bruins fans alike.
+He also developed a reputation to as a clutch player for the team during the postseason, and becoming an established leader for the team as his career went on.

-Cashman was a key member of Stanley Cup-winning teams in 1970 and 1972, and scored twice in the deciding game of the latter finals against the New York Rangers, won by Boston, 3-0.
-Cashman had his first 20+ goal season in 1971 scoring 79 points in total that year.
-This started a streak of him scoring 20+ goals in four straight seasons from 1971-1974 when he also incurred 100 or more penalty minutes.
-In total he scored at least 20 goals 8 times throughout his career.
-His best statistical season was in 1974, when he finished fourth in the league in points with 89 (30 goals 59 assists) played in the All-Star Game, and was named to the NHL Second All-Star team.
-That year he joined his teammates Esposito (145), Orr (122) and Hodge (105) where they finished 1–2–3–4 in league scoring this was the second and last time in NHL history the season's top four scorers all played for one team.
+Cashman's first full season with the Bruins came during the 1969-70 season, in which he would appear in 70 games, tallying 9 goals and 26 assists.
+During The Bruins made the postseason that and Cashman was a key player in their postseason.
+Appearing in 14 games, Cashman scored both his first playoff goal and assists finishing with 9 points as the Bruins defeated both New York and Chicago to reach the 1970 Stanley Cup finals where they defeated the St Louis Blues 4-0.